Augmentations and immersed Lagrangian fillings: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:background} we collect background from \cite{PanRu1} on immersed DGA maps, conical Legendrian cobordisms, and the immersed LCH functor, $F$.
 In addition, we discuss Morse minimum cobordisms and show that Theorem \ref{thm:main2} follows from Theorem \ref{thm:main}.
 In Section \ref{sec:3}, we establish some basic properties of induced augmentation sets associated to immersed DGA maps including a composition formula and Legendrian isotopy invariance.
 In Section \ref{sec:4}, we review the cellular DGA and define a cellular LCH functor, $F_\comp$.
 We state an isomorphism between the cellular LCH functor and the immersed LCH functor.
-The proof of the isomorphism is an extension of \cite{RuSu2,RuSu25}, and is postponed to the Appendices \ref{app:iso} and \ref{app:A}.
-In Section \ref{sec:MCF}, we consider augmentations of the cellular DGA, and after reviewing the definition, we extend the correspondence between Morse complex families and augmentations to the cobordism case and establish an MCF characterization of the induced augmentation set.
-In Section \ref{sec:example}, we make use of $A$-form MCFs to compute the induced augmentation sets for several examples of Legendrian fillings, and we prove Theorem \ref{thm:1-4}.
+The proof of the isomorphism is an extension of \cite{RuSu2,RuSu25} \dr{that is sketched here with a more detailed argument appearing in the preprint version of this article \cite{PanRu2Arxiv}.} In Section \ref{sec:MCF}, \dr{after reviewing the definition of Morse complex families, we extend the correspondence between MCFs and augmentations of the cellular DGA to the cobordism case and establish an MCF characterization of the induced augmentation set.} In Section \ref{sec:example}, we make use of $A$-form MCFs to compute the induced augmentation sets for several examples of Legendrian fillings, and we prove Theorem \ref{thm:1-4}.
 In particular, we give explicit examples of augmentations that can be induced by Legendrian fillings but cannot be induced by any embedded fillings.
-Finally, the main body of the article concludes with Section \ref{sec:aug} that, after recalling Henry's $SR$-form MCFs, provides the proof of Theorem \ref{thm:main}.
+Finally, the article concludes with Section \ref{sec:aug} that, after recalling Henry's $SR$-form MCFs, provides the proof of Theorem \ref{thm:main}. \dr{The reader that is content to blackbox the characterization of the induced augmentation set in terms of MCFs can more quickly arrive at the proof of Theorem \ref{thm:main} by omitting Sections \ref{sec:4}, \ref{sec:Aform}, and \ref{sec:example}.}

+\begin{remark} In the present article we restrict considerations to $\Z/2$ valued augmentations.
+This is mainly because the isomorphism between the cellular DGA and LCH DGA proven in \cite{RuSu1, RuSu2, RuSu25} is only established with $\Z/2$ coefficients.
+We expect that a version of this isomorphism should extend to a more general coefficient ring, eg. to the setting of the LCH DGA with fully non-commutative $\Z[\pi_1(\Lambda)]$ coefficients which is appropriate for considering augmentations to general rings.
+Assuming this point, the proof of Theorem \ref{thm:main} should be extendable to apply to augmentations with values in an arbitrary {\it field}; see also the discussion on coefficients in \cite[Section 3.3]{PanRu3}.
+The proof breaks down in the case of augmentations to a general ring, as the ability to take multiplicative inverses of handleslide coefficients is crucial in extending the arguments in Section \ref{sec:aug}. \end{remark}